marberts/sps/README.md

 ## Prior work

-There are a number of packages on CRAN for drawing samples proportional to size, but these generally do not include the sequential Poisson method.
+There are many packages on CRAN for drawing samples proportional to size, but these generally do not include the sequential Poisson method.
 The **sampling** package contains a function for drawing sequential Poisson samples, but it does not allow for stratification, take-all units, or the use of permanent random numbers.
 By contrast, the **prnsamplr** package allows for the use of stratification and permanent random numbers with Pareto order sampling, but does not feature other order-sampling methods (like sequential Poisson).

+## Contributing

+All contributions are welcome.
+Please start by opening an issue on GitHub to report any bugs or suggest improvements and new features.
+See the contribution guidelines for this project for more information.

 ## References